 FAQs

-Why should I choose an online coach over a personal trainer?
+Should I choose an online coach or a personal trainer?

-By working with me as your online coach you’ll get the best of both worlds, as I’m a qualified Level 3 Personal Trainer and Level 4 Strength and Conditioning coach.
-While I won’t be able to physically coach you in your local gym, as an online client you’ll get access to my extensive exercise library showing you how to do all the movements and exercises I set you as part of my bespoke programming.
-With the opportunity for regular 1:1 video check-ins, where we can run through your plan together and identify any gaps in your knowledge or confidence, my approach is tailored to meeting you wherever you are in your fitness journey.
+As an online client you’ll get access to my extensive exercise library showing you how to do all the movements and exercises I set you as part of my bespoke programming, with the opportunity for regular 1:1 video check-ins, where we can run through your plan together and identify any gaps in your knowledge or confidence.
+However you sign up, my approach is tailored to meeting you wherever you are in your fitness journey.

 As an online coach, I tend to have a more holistic approach than most personal trainers; we also look at factors such as lifestyle and nutrition alongside regular exercise to help you achieve your health and fitness goals.
 This means I equip you with the knowledge you need to achieve lasting change; rather than simply setting you a workout plan and leaving you to your own devices.
-My time at PureGym in Sheffield taught me that the best personal trainers can provide incredible sessions, but their clients didn’t necessarily have the best transformations because they weren’t getting other building blocks such as food right.
+My time at PureGym in Sheffield taught me that the best personal trainers can provide incredible sessions and support but the best transformations incorporate changes made outside of the gym, including how and what to eat to attain and then maintain the body of your dreams.

-Why would I work with a male coach as a female/woman?
+Why would I work with a male coach as a woman?

-Although I’m biologically male, I have a comprehensive but deepening understanding of the menstrual cycle and the ways that it can impact training.
-This means that all plans I write for people who menstruate are tailored to what their body is doing at each stage in their cycle.
+Although I’m biologically male, I have a comprehensive but deepening understanding of the menstrual cycle and the ways that it can impact training, and unlike most coaches, I run the risk of looking stupid every week by chatting to experts on what it means to be fit whoever you are.
+All of the plans I write for people who menstruate are tailored to their experience of bleeding – not some ideal.
+If you need to train, you go train.
+If you need to hug a hot water bottle today, that’s what you need to do.
 I’ve also worked with clients who have lost their cycles or are peri- or menopausal, similarly adapting their programmes as required.

 I understand that at first you might have reservations about sharing such intimate details with a stranger, but I am always professional and non-judgmental.
 All information you share with me is treated confidentially – and anyway, after a few weeks of working together, I’d hope that you’d consider me as more of a friend!